survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 ## Configuring Webpack to Work with JSX

 Sometimes people prefer to name their React components containing JSX using the `.jsx` suffix.
 Webpack can be configured to work with this convention.
-The benefit of doing this is that then your editor will be able to pick up the right syntax based on the file name alone.
+The benefit of doing this is that then your editor is able to pick up the right syntax based on the file name alone.
 Another option is to configure the editor to use JSX syntax for `.js` files as it's a superset of JavaScript.

 Webpack provides [resolve.extensions](https://webpack.js.org/guides/migrating/#resolve-extensions) field that can be used for configuring its extension lookup.
 If you want to allow imports like `import Button from './Button';` while naming the file as *Button.jsx*, set it up as follows: